zixiaowang123/full_stack_project/README.md

-Example Project Using the ChartBook Template
+Constructing CDS spread returns from Segmented Arbitrage
 =============================================

 ## About this project

 This project is part of the Winter 2025 Full Stack Quantitative Finance course taught by Professor Jeremy Bejarano.

-We are replicating the implied arbitrage spread from CDS and corporate bonds of high yield and investment grade.
+We are replicating the implied CDS arbitrage spread specified by Siriwardane, Sunderam, and Wallen in their paper [Segmented Arbitrage](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3960980).
+The actual details of the construction are in the [Appendix](https://static1.squarespace.com/static/5e29e11bb83a3f5d75beb17d/t/654d74d916f20316049a0889/1699575002123/Appendix.pdf).

 ## Quick Start